shirgoldbird/personal_budget/README.md

 - A Google Cloud Platform account with Sheets API enabled
 - A Google Sheet set up with a "Transactions" tab

+### Set up Teller

+Sign up at https://teller.io/ and save the downloaded credentials.

+### Set up Google Sheets

+1. Create a Google Cloud Platform project
+2. Enable the Google Sheets API
+3. Create a service account and download the credentials JSON file
+4. Create a Google Sheet and share it with the service account email

 ## Installation

 ### 1. Clone this repository